Some parts of this page may be machine-translated.

 2. Market Trends in Regenerative Medicine

-According to information from the Ministry of Economy, Trade and Industry, the future market size of peripheral industries related to regenerative medicine, including devices, consumables, and services, is expected to reach 1.3 trillion yen in the domestic market and 15 trillion yen in the global market by 2050, indicating significant growth potential.
+According to information from the Ministry of Economy, Trade and Industry, the future market size of peripheral industries related to regenerative medicine, including devices, consumables, and services, is expected to reach 1.3 trillion yen in the domestic market and 15 trillion yen in the global market by 2050, indicating anticipated growth.
 The government is also expected to support the practical application of regenerative medicine in the future.

 Additionally, businesses related to regenerative medicine include those involved in cell culture, culture media, reagents, culture equipment, and testing instruments.

-Future market size forecasts for the regenerative medicine peripheral industry both domestically and internationally, costs and reduction effects related to the manufacturing and processing of regenerative medicine, related businesses in regenerative medicine, and the review of systems related to regenerative medicine and the implementation of practical promotion projects (Ministry of Economy, Trade and Industry)
+Future market size forecasts for the regenerative medicine peripheral industry both domestically and internationally, costs and reduction effects related to the manufacturing and processing of regenerative medicine, related businesses in regenerative medicine, review of regulations related to regenerative medicine and implementation of practical promotion projects (Ministry of Economy, Trade and Industry)

-3. Situations Where Translation is Required in the Process of Regenerative Medicine
+3. Situations Requiring Translation in the Process of Regenerative Medicine

 The process of regenerative medicine is not significantly different from that of other pharmaceuticals and medical devices, following a flow from research and development to commercialization and sales.